abbotto/rectangular/readme/functions.md

 Rectangular uses named functions instead of passing an anonymous function in as a callback.

-This produces more readable code, is much easier to debug, and reduces the amount of nested callback code.
+This produces more readable code which also happens to be easier to debug.

 If a function must be anonymous, consider using an arrow function.